AdriM21/cyber-sheets/windows_commands.md

 # Windows Commands

-A list of useful Windows commands for cmd and powershell
+A list of useful Windows commands for cmd, powershell and AD

 ## cmd